PeepalFarm/peepalfarm.github.io/markdown/work.md

 Hoaxes.
 Spoofs.
 Events.
 Art.
 Whatever grabs attention and changes perception.
 We have ideas, but these things [emerge](https://en.wikipedia.org/wiki/Emergence) depending on how slammed are we, how evey one's feeling and what kind of crowd we got here.

 ## 100%
 100% is our product range in infancy.
 We are still toying with ideas.
 We have started with "[cow poop pots](https://blog.badmashpeepal.org/how-to-replace-plastic-with-cow-poop-in-5-steps-dff17bec1c66#.rih78achu)", lemongrass and mint tea.
-Selling seeds, tofu and few other things is in the plans.
+Selling seeds, tofu and few other things are in the plans.
 We believe in the idea of [good enterprise](/?p=good-enterprise).

 ## [ABC Co-operative](/?p=abc)
 Our stray dog spay program.
 Working with dog feeders, we are creating a lot of "puppy free" pockets.